uperl/Shell-Guess/README.md

     my $bool = $shell->is_win32;

-Returns true if the shell is traditionally a Windows shell (command.com, cmd.exe)
+Returns true if the shell is traditionally a Windows shell (command.com, cmd.exe, powershell.exe, pwsh)

 ## is\_z